 Founder & Director

 Edoardo Camilli is the founder and director of the International Security Observer.
 He is also CEO and Co-Founder of Hozint – Horizon Intelligence, a global risk and travel security solution provider.
 His research activities focus on intelligence, insurgency, organised crime and national security policies.
 Edoardo holds a Master in International Relations and a second level Master in Intelligence and Security.
 Edoardo is alumnus of the International Visitor Leadership Program (IVLP) and European Young Leader Under 40 (EYL40).
 He is fluent in English, French, Spanish and Italian.

-Alejandro Gamboa is an editor at the International Security Observer and head of the Security Studies Division.
+Alejandro Gamboa is an editor in chief at the International Security Observer and head of the Security Studies Division.
 Alejandro works as a researcher and analyst at a private security firm in the Washington DC area.
 His work helps private and public sector clients keep abreast of the threats they face in high-risk regions of the world.
 Born in the Seattle area, Alejandro received his BA from the University of Washington, majoring in International Studies with a specialization in ethnic conflict and nationalist movements.
 He obtained his MA in International Relations at the University of Kent’s Brussels School of International Studies, where he wrote his thesis on the use of preventive violence by states to mitigate some of the most salient national security threats of the post-Cold War era.
 He is fluent in English and Spanish.

 Matteo Quattrocchi is contributor at the International Security Observer.
 Matteo holds an LL.M. in International Legal Studies from the Georgetown University Law Center in Washington, DC and a Master’s Degree in European and International Law from LUISS Guido Carli in Rome, Italy.
 Matteo is currently a Junior Researcher at the European Institute for Asian Studies, a former Research Assistant at the International Crisis Group, and has previous working and teaching experiences at the Georgetown University Law Center, Physicians for Human Rights and the University of Rome – La Sapienza.
 To date, his contributions have been published by the Center for International Maritime Security and the Research Institute for European and American Studies.
 He is fluent in Italian and English and proficient in French.